best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 [#30](https://github.com/best-practice-and-impact/qa-of-code-guidance/issues/30)
 ```

 In summary, you should use comments sparingly but purposefully.
+Make sure to:

+- explain **why** certain things are done to provide context around the decisions being made.
+- do not use commenting to echo what your code is already telling the reader
+- and like with any other documentation, make sure comments are accurate and still relevant after code changes

 (docstrings)=